MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage-telemetry.md

 # Manage telemetry settings in VMM

-This article provides information about how to turn on / off the telemetry settings in System Center - Virtual Machine Manager (VMM).
+This article provides information about how to turn on/off the telemetry settings in System Center - Virtual Machine Manager (VMM).

 > [!NOTE]

 > Microsoft does not collect any personal data from the customers.
 We only listen to events that would help diagnostics in VMM.
-[Learn more](#telemetry_events)
+[Learn more](#telemetry-events)

 ## Turn on/off telemetry in VMM
 Use the following procedure:
-1. on the VMM console, click **Settings** .
+1. On the VMM console, click **Settings** .

  **General** settings window appear with available list of settings.
 3. Click **Diagnostics and Usage Data Settings**.

   ![Diagnostics and Usage](./media/telemetry/diagnostics-and-usage-data.png)

-  page with **Do you want to send Diagnostics and Usage Data to Microsoft** message appears with an option to select either Yes or No.
+Page with **Do you want to send Diagnostics and Usage Data to Microsoft** message appears with an option to select either Yes or No.

   ![Diagnostics and Usage](./media/telemetry/telemetry-selection-options.png)